LOESS HILLS PEOPLE BEFORE EUROPEAN CONTACT

 PALEO-INDIAN PERIOD

 Much debate centers around when and how the first Paleo-Indians arrived in North America.
-Some say that no solid proof exists for having humans here before about 17,000 years ago, when probably they crossed on a land-bridge between Siberia and present-day Alaska.
-Others claim that people may have arrived in the Americas as early as 40,000 years ago, or even 50,000, and that maybe they took completely different routes than through Alaska.
-Moreover, possibly certain populations established themselves, and then vanished.
+Some say that the earliest humans in the Americas arrived about 13,000 years ago, though usually it's agreed that they arrived 15,000 to 20,000, when probably they crossed on a land-bridge between Siberia and present-day Alaska.
+Some claim that people may have arrived in the Americas as early as 40,000 years ago, or even 50,000, and that maybe they took completely different routes than through Alaska, probably arriving by boat.
+Moreover, possibly certain even older populations established themselves, and then vanished.
+A review of current thought on the matter is available on Wikipedia's Peopling of the Americas page.

 Whatever the case, it's clear that the first Americans fed themselves mainly by hunting the "big game" typical of North America at the end of the last ice age.
 These included mastodons, giant sloths, short-faced bears, several species of tapirs and peccaries, horses, American lions and more, now extinct, possibly hunted to extinction by the first Americans.
 American animals hadn't co-evolved with humans, and possibly hadn't evolved the instinct to avoid us.